 “Quantum Cloud VII” by Antony Gormley

-Antony Gormley also created “Another Place” which is an amazing art installation at Crosby Beach in northwest England.
+I loved Antony Gormley’s sculpture Sound that is on display in the crypt of the Winchester England Cathedral.
+He also created “Another Place” which is an amazing art installation at Crosby Beach in northwest England.
 It includes sculptures modeled after the artist which get completed covered by water at high tide.
-I would really like to see it for myself one day!
+I would like to see it for myself one day!